fancycade/tele/SPEC.md

     fun foobar(x, y):
       2 + 2

-Functions by default are exported.
-To prevent this make a private function

-    funp foobar(): 2 + 2

-The module might look like this

-    fun add4(x):
-      add2(add2(x))

-    funp add2(x):
-      x + 2

-EXPERIMENTAL:

-Make multiple modules inside of a file.

-    module foobar:

-      fun foo(a, b):
-        a + b

 ### Module Attributes

 Inside attributes, besides `define`, any fun vals are converted to `name/arity` syntax instead of prefixed with fun.